Braves vs. Mets Player Props Betting Odds

-The Atlanta Braves visit the New York Mets at Citi Field on Saturday at 7:15 PM ET.
-Those looking to place a player prop bet can find odds on Ronald Acuna Jr., Pete Alonso and others in this matchup.
+Player props are available for Ronald Acuna Jr. and Pete Alonso, among others, when the Atlanta Braves visit the New York Mets at Citi Field on Sunday at 7:10 PM ET.

 Bet on this matchup or its props with BetMGM!